supersaiyangodSS/ExpressSetup/README.md

 - Uses Nodemon for automatic server restart during development
 - Provides a basic project structure to build upon
 - Added support for multiple package managers: npm and pnpm.
-- Added.gitignore file to exclude node_modules.
+- Added .gitignore file to exclude node_modules.

 ## Prerequisites
 - Node.js and npm should be installed on your machine.
 You can download them from [here](https://nodejs.org).